Faizan-er/Descriptive_Statisctics_CaseStudy/Readme.md

 #HandsOn with:Deep Learning-Phase1
-#Here I am uploading my excercises that i do on deep learning
+#Here I am uploading my excercises and practice that i do on deep learning